-Totally my style and it’s no surprise they are constantly out of stock. 😭
+They’re totally my style and it’s no surprise they are constantly out of stock.

-I kept them because with a belt they were “wearable.”
-Who else is guilty of forcing something ill-fitting to live in your closet because you love the design so much? 🙋🏽♀️
+Who else is guilty of keeping something ill-fitting because you love the design so much?

-Instead of buying a new pair of $200+ jeans (that I’d probably be wearing from the kitchen to the living room for the rest of 2020), I decided to upcycle my baggy Frame jeans that I’d bought secondhand for only $36!
+Instead of buying a new pair of $200+ jeans (that I’d probably be wearing from the kitchen to the living room for the rest of Quarantine 2020), I decided to upcycle my baggy Frame jeans.
+And best of all, the jeans only cost me $36 instead of $200+!

 How to Transform Your Baggy Denim Into Agolde Criss Cross Jeans